Lula kebab: Preparation

 The soft portion of the mutton is ground with onion using a meat grinder and mixed with pepper and salt.
 There should be 400 grams of onion in per 1 kilogram of minced meat.
-This ratio is followed, to make it stay on the skewer.
-The meat mash is mixed well and stored in a cold for an hour.
+This ratio is followed to make it stay on the skewer.
+The meat mash is mixed well and stored in the refrigerator for an hour.
 Later the mince is extracted from the refrigerator and is mixed well.
 The mince is wrapped around the skewer.
 The mince gets slightly long form on a slightly wide skewer.
 Then it gets fried on coal barbecue, called a mangal.
 It's cooked for 10-15 minutes.
 The kebab is served between the lavash.
 Sprinkling sumac on it is optional.